rebeltroopers/Radiation_damge_PE_analog/exciation-data/README.md

 Data is split into multiple directories, where eV energy is in the label.
 The data inside these directories will be enough to recreate the dataset from scratch.
+Data also was split into first 100 set and second 100 set.

 Each directory contains the following information: